Archive product

 Description

-Pressed and engraved silver-plated plate from the early 20th century with a round shape, polylobed edge, and decorated with floral motifs engraved along the rim.
-The bottom is flat, without visible dents or dings.
-No marks or characteristic signatures.
-Originates from the early decades of the 20th century.
+Pressed and engraved silver-plated plate from the early 20th century with a round shape, polylobed edge, and decorated with floral motifs and engravings on the rim.
+The bottom is flat, without visible marks or dents.
+There are no maker's marks or characteristic symbols.
+It originates from the early decades of the 20th century.

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-It’s a nod to history, creating and designing classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Exquisite antique furniture and accessories can be an excellent idea for interior decoration.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones can be distinguished.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Towards the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture dates back to the 19th century, during which the Biedermeier style was prevalent.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese "barocco" — meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo style and Louis XV style.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture design.
 Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly defined chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French craftsmen.
+Lion paws and eagle heads are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details